【Fuel cell testing market, another promising wave in China hydrogen industry?】

 To put that into perspective, the market potential in 2040 will be 52 times greater than that of 2020.
 Meanwhile, supposing the average sales price of testing equipment will reduce to RMB 1 million with the maturity of local key components, the industry value is anticipated to exceed RMB 28 billion by 2040, showing 21 times greater than the current market value.
 As a result, when the market pain points are resolved, the industry is expected to reach the early commercialization stage between 2025 to 2030 with the strongest demand growth momentum.
 After which we expect the industry to become further mature and be fully commercializedfrom 2035 onwards.

-In addition, Pearl River Delta and Yangtze River Delta are expected to be the key markets and generate the greatest fuel cell testing demand in China which accounts for 53% in total.
+In addition, Pearl River Delta and Yangtze River Delta are expected to be the key markets and generate the greatest fuel cell testing demand in China which accounts for 53% by 2040 in total.
 This is due to the policy and incentive support from government to hydrogen and fuel cell industry in the local market.
 On the other hand, Jing-Jin-Ji (i.e., Beijing, Tianjin & Hebei), Central South (i.e., Hebei, Hunan, Henan, Guangxi & Hainan), Sichuanand Shandong provinces are the markets that should not be neglected.
 These markets are anticipated to see an outbreak in the future (reaching roughly 39% by 2040) driven by the increasing number of fuel cell vehicles and downstream fuel cell players.

 So, to answer whether fuel cell testing market is the next wave in China at the beginning of this article, the answer is Yes.